leo-bonacini/ndvi_city_analysis/README.md

 **Urban expansion is the dominant signal.**
-Between 2015 and 2024, bare soil and urban surfaces increased by **+16 pp**, while dense vegetation collapsed by **−15.6 pp** — a near-perfect trade-off that reflects ongoing peripheral urbanisation along the city's northern, southern, and western fringes.
+Between 2015 and 2024, bare soil and urban surfaces increased by **+16 pp**, while dense vegetation collapsed by **−15.6 pp**, a near-perfect trade-off that reflects ongoing peripheral urbanisation along the city's northern, southern, and western fringes.